-When you are working in an environment where computers are connected over the same network, then it becomes important to share files and folders with everyone.
-Over a period of time, you had shared so many that you don’t remember.
-While they should show in Network locations, here is a better way to find all your shared folders in Windows 10.
+When working in an environment where computers are connected over the same network, sharing files and folders with everyone becomes essential.
+Over time, you have shared so many that you don’t remember.
+While they should show in Network locations, here is a better way to find all your shared folders in Windows 11/10.

-Find all Shared folders in Windows 10 & Stop Sharing them
+Find All Shared Folders in Windows and Stop Sharing Them

-You can use any of these tools to find all shared folders, and also remove it from sharing.
+You can use any of these tools to find and remove all shared folders from sharing.
 Make sure to note down the actual location of the folder if you need to know.

 - Computer Management